vedph/cadmus_pura_doc/models.md

 In this project there are 4 types of items:

-- lemmata: a sort of specialized dictionary.
+- **lemmata**: a sort of specialized dictionary.
+It mostly includes words, and occasionally syntactic constructs, either generic or involving a specific word.
+Each lemma has an ID equal to a normalized form of it (uppercase letters only, no diacritics: e.g. `ΗΣΥΧΙΟΣ`).
-- text with layers: Greek text passages cited in the discussion.
+- **text with layers**: Greek text passages cited in the discussion.
+Each of these texts has as _group ID_ the lemma ID of the related lemma (e.g. `ΗΣΥΧΙΟΣ`).
+Its title is the same lemma ID, plus a suffix like `-A2`, `-B1`, etc. corresponding to conventional numberings used in the commentary to address each specific text (e.g. `ΗΣΥΧΙΟΣ-A1`).
-- manuscripts: codicological descriptions.
+- **manuscripts**: codicological descriptions.
-- articles: monographic treatises about general themes.
+- **articles**: monographic comment about the lemma.
+Its _group ID_ is equal to the lemma ID (e.g. `ΗΣΥΧΙΟΣ`).

 Each of these items has a number of parts:

 - lemma

   - `WordFormsPart` (PURA)
   - `CategoriesPart`
   - `IndexKeywordsPart`